Sanctus-F/Hangman/README.md

 # Hangman
 Coding challenge.
 About 3.5 hours of work.
-\n I added a little extra something for fun
+I added a little extra something for fun